-We present adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections, both non-GAAP financial measures, supplementally because they are widely used by investors as a valuation measure in the solid waste industry.
-Management uses adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections as one of the principal measures to evaluate and monitor the ongoing financial performance of our operations.
+We present adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections, both non-GAAP financial measures, supplementally because they are widely used by investors as valuation measures in the solid waste industry.
+Management uses adjusted net income attributable to Waste Connections as one of the principal measures to evaluate and monitor the ongoing financial performance of our operations.
 We provide adjusted net income attributable to Waste Connections to exclude the effects of items management believes impact the comparability of operating results between periods.
 Adjusted net income attributable to Waste Connections has limitations due to the fact that it excludes items that have an impact on our financial condition and results of operations.
 Adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections are not a substitute for, and should be used in conjunction with, GAAP financial measures.
 Other companies may calculate these non-GAAP financial measures differently.
-Our adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections for the years ended December 31, 2022, 2021 and 2020, are calculated as follows (amounts in thousands of U.S. dollars, except per share amounts):
+Our adjusted net income attributable to Waste Connections and adjusted net income per diluted share attributable to Waste Connections for the years ended December 31, 2023, 2022 and 2021, are calculated as follows (amounts in thousands of U.S. dollars, except per share amounts):

-Year s Ended Decemb er 31, 2022 2021 2020 Reported net income attributable to Waste Connections \$ 835,662 \$ 618,047 \$ 204,677 Adjustments: Amortization of intangibles (a) 155,675 139,279 131,302 Impairments and other operating items (b) 18,230 32,316 466,718 Transaction-related expenses (c) 24,933 11,318 9,803 Fair value changes to equity awards (d) 86 8,393 5,536 Loss on early extinguishment of debt (e) 115,288 Tax effect (f) (49,312) (78,041) (153,758) Tax items (g) 31,508 Adjusted net income attributable to Waste Connections \$ 985,274 \$ 846,600 \$ 695,786 Diluted earnings per common share attributable to Waste Connections' common shareholders: Reported net income \$ 3.24 \$ 2.36 \$ 0.78 Adjusted net income \$ 3.82 \$ 3.23 \$ 2.64
+Years Ended December 31,

+2023 2022 2021

+Reported net income attributable to Waste Connections \$ 762,800 \$ 835,662 \$ 618,047

+Adjustments:

+Amortization of intangibles (a) 157,573 155,675 139,279

+Impairments and other operating items (b) 238,796 18,230 32,316

+Transaction-related expenses (c) 10,653 24,933 11,318

+Fair value changes to equity awards (d) (1,726) 86 8,393

+Loss on early extinguishment of debt (e) 115,288

+Executive separation costs (f) 16,105

+Tax effect (g) ( (102,948) (49,312 (78,041)

+Adjusted net income attributable to Waste Connections \$ 1. \$ 1,081,253 \$ 985,274 \$ 846,600

+-

+Diluted earnings per common share attributable to Waste Connections' common

+shareholders:

+Reported net income \$ 2.95 \$ 3.24 \$ 2.36

+Adjusted net income \$ 4.19 \$ 3.82 \$ 3.23

-- (a) Reflects the elimination of the non-cash amortization of acquisition-related intangible assets. - (b) Reflects adjustments for impairments and other operating items. - (c) Reflects the addback of acquisition-related transaction costs. - (d) Reflects fair value accounting changes associated with certain equity awards. - (e) Reflects the make-whole premium and related fees associated with the early termination of \$1.5 billion in senior notes. - (f) The aggregate tax effect of the adjustments in footnotes (a) through (e) is calculated based on the applied tax rates for the respective periods. - (g) In 2020, reflects the impact of a portion of our 2019 inter-entity payments no longer being deductible for tax purposes due to the finalization of tax regulations on April 7, 2020 under Internal Revenue Code Section 267A and an increase in deferred tax liabilities resulting from the E&P impairment.
+- (a) Reflects the elimination of the non-cash amortization of acquisition-related intangible assets. - (b) Reflects adjustments for impairments and other operating items. - (c) Reflects the addback of acquisition-related transaction costs. - (d) Reflects fair value accounting changes associated with certain equity awards. - (e) Reflects the make-whole premium and related fees associated with the early termination of \$1.5 billion in senior notes. - (f) Reflects the cash and non-cash components of severance expense associated with an executive departure. - (g) The aggregate tax effect of the adjustments in footnotes (a) through (f) is calculated based on the applied tax rates for the respective periods.